ChristophBellmann/TheRock_gfx1031/validation/README.md

 ## Build dirs (Stage-1 vs Stage-2)

-If you don’t specify anything, validation auto-detects and runs against every present build dir in this order: `build-stage2`, `build`, `build-stage1`.
+If you don’t specify anything, validation auto-detects and uses the **preferred** build dir in this order: `build-stage2`, `build`, `build-stage1`.

 This is why results can differ per build dir: